SeanIsayama/Food-Recipe-Study/README.md

 Below, we have another overlayed histogram which compares the distribution of `'n_ingredients'` when `'description'` is NaN and when it is not.

 <iframe src="assets/missing_desc_ingred.html" width=800 height=600 frameBorder=0></iframe> <br><br>

+For our test statistic, we again chose to use the absolute difference in means as `'n_ingredients'` is a numerical variable.
+Running 1000 simulations of a permutation test by shuffling the `'description'` columns, we plotted the distribution of the test statistics here:

+<iframe src="assets/empirical_plot_ingred.html" width=800 height=600 frameBorder=0></iframe>

+In the distribution above, the red line indicates the observed test statistic of our original dataseet.
+From our simulations, we found that the p value is 0.01 – which is reflected on the distribution as there are little to no values to the right of the observed statistic.

+Therefore, using a significance level of 0.05, we **reject** the null hypothesis – meaning that the missingness in the `'description'` column **is** dependent on `'n_ingredients'` **(MAR)**.

 ---